-Our vision at Henna Craze is to give clients the best possible henna experience!
+Our vision at Henna Craze is to give clients an exceptional henna experience with the best possible service!
 Lead Artist, Sumeyya Rehman, brings over 18 years of experience to the table and loves collaborating with clients, particularly brides, to come up with their own unique, custom designs that speaks to their love story and wedding.
 We pride ourselves on having built a trusted name in the world of henna -- most of our clients come from word of mouth, which in our eyes, is our greatest achievement!

 About the Artist

 Sumeyya Rehman (the artist behind "Henna Craze") is a Chicago, IL based professional henna artist with over 18 years of experience with henna body art!
 She is experienced with both traditional and modern henna styles, and specializes in bridal henna art.
 Sumeyya has provided henna for numerous brides and weddings, events of all sizes, editorial work, private appointments and much more!

 Sumeyya's work has been featured in numerous online publication including The Chicago Tribune, Maharani Weddings, and SAB (South Asian Bride Magazine), and @Weddingsutra.
 She has worked with clients as varied as Facebook, Yelp, Chase Bank, Cardinal Health and of course, 100s of individual wedding clients.

 "Henna, this form of natural and temporary body art, has been a passion for me since I was very young.
 My first designs were simple lines and happy faces, drawn with a $2 plastic henna cone I bought from the local Indian store.
 I was intensely frustrated with these lines but, for whatever reason, found it satisfying to sit hours on end, scribbling away.
 Several years later, some kind friends asked me to do their bridal henna, giving me the confidence to try this 'henna thing' professionally... the rest, as they say, is history!"